 Originally from Mexico, Francisco (Paco) LOZA creates Arte en Estambre, or pressed yarn artwork.

-LOZA has led workshops and exhibited his art at Creative Alliance, The Smithsonian Museum of the American Indian, American Visionary Art Museum (AVAM), Walters Art Museum, the National Aquarium, and Consulate of Mexico in North Carolina.
+LOZA has exhibited and taught his art at Rehoboth Art League, The Studios at Key West (TSKW), American Visionary Art Museum (AVAM), Creative Alliance, Smithsonian Museum of the American Indian, Walters Art Museum, and Consulate of Mexico in Washington, DC and North Carolina.